refinedev/refine/documentation/versioned_docs/version-4.xx.xx/advanced-tutorials/web3/ethereum-signin.md

 ---
 id: ethereum-signin
-title: Sign in with Ethereum Web3 Wallet
+title: "Web3 & Ethereum Sign-In | Blockchain Auth in Refine v4"
+description: "Integrate Web3 capabilities into your React admin panel.
+Learn how to use Ethereum wallets for secure authentication in Refine v4."
 ---

 ## Introduction